ravvikiran/ImgurSpringIntegration/ReadMe.md

         {api-url}/api/users/{imageid}/{username}/{password}

 If the username and password match, the API will return success message.
 If the username and password do not match, an error message will be returned.

+# Limitations

+* Basic Authentication for APIs
+* Test classes are not included